-While the Company has increased the level of diversification across industries, sales volumes still have a significant dependence upon the levels of new model releases for cars and light trucks by OEMs and our ability to secure tooling and automation programs from them through their Tier suppliers.
-New model releases in the automotive sector can be impacted by many factors, including general economic and political conditions, interest rates, energy and fuel prices, labour relations' issues, regulatory requirements, infrastructure, legislative changes, environmental emissions and safety considerations.
+While the Company has increased the level of diversification across industries, sales volumes still have a significant dependence upon the levels of new model releases for vehicles by OEMs and on the construction, expansion or retooling of production facilities and our ability to secure tooling and automation programs from as a result of these activities through their Tier suppliers.
+New model releases and production expansion/retooling in the automotive sector can be impacted by many factors, including general economic and political conditions, interest rates, energy and fuel prices, labour relations' issues, regulatory requirements, infrastructure, legislative changes, environmental emissions, safety considerations and changing technologies.
 The Company's sales levels are also impacted by demand levels in the transportation and oil and gas sectors.
 Demand in these areas can be affected by many factors, including general economic and political conditions, interest rates, energy and fuel prices, regulatory requirements, transportation infrastructure and safety issues.

-The economic, industry and risk factors discussed in our Annual Report, each in respect of the year ended July 31, 2016, remain substantially unchanged in respect of the three months ended April 30, 2017, however, the most significant of these are repeated below.
+The economic, industry and risk factors discussed in our Annual Report, each in respect of the year ended July 31, 2017, remain substantially unchanged in respect of the three months ended April 30, 2018, however, the most significant of these are repeated below.